kbaseincubator/deploy_dev/README.md

 These steps are done by the deploy.sh script.
 Advanced users may need to run some steps separately.

-## Create self-signed certs or copy in certs to ./ssl.
-Create the config from the docker template.
+## Create the config from the docker template, and then create self-signed certs (or copy certs to ./ssl).

     ./scripts/generate_config
     ./scripts/create_certs

 ## Build images

-Make sure kbase/deplbase:latest is available.
-This is available at dockerhub.
+Get kbase/deplbase:latest from dockerhub and build it.

     docker pull kbase/deplbase:latest
     docker build -t kbase/depl:1.0 .